syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/virtual-scroll.md

 ### Solution 3: Using paging instead of virtual scrolling

-Similar to virtual scrolling, the [paging](https://ej2.syncfusion.com/aspnetcore/documentation/grid/paging) feature also loads the data in on-demand concept.
-Pagination is also compatible with all the other features(Grouping, Editing, etc.,) in Grid.
-So use the paging feature instead of virtual scrolling to view the large number of records in the Grid without any kind of performance degradation and browser height limitation.
+Similar to virtual scrolling, the [paging](https://ej2.syncfusion.com/aspnetcore/documentation/grid/paging) feature also loads the data in an on-demand concept.
+Pagination is also compatible with all the other features(Grouping, Editing, etc.) in Grid.
+So, use the paging feature instead of virtual scrolling to view a large number of records in the Grid without any kind of performance degradation or browser height limitation.